 Our faculty teach across all programs.

-We operate on a semester schedule: Winter = January through April; Spring/Summer = May through August; Fall = September through December.
-Each 2.25 credit hour core course will run for a “half semester” of 6 or 7 weeks.
+We operate on a term schedule: Winter = January through April; Spring/Summer = May through August; Fall = September through December.
+Each 2.25 credit hour core course will run for a “half term” of 6 or 7 weeks.
 For example:

 Winter A: Typically, January through the end of February; however, Global MBA students begin on a nontraditional date in mid-February with the Global Leadership Intensive.